Samuelsotogit/chess/shared/240 Notes.md

     Each module or component should have a single responsibility and should not be overloaded with multiple responsibilities.
     This helps in maintaining the modularity and maintainability of the system.

+# Computer Security 3/17/25

+## Cryptographic Hash Functions

+    A cryptographic hash function is a mathematical algorithm that takes an input (or 'message') and returns a fixed-size string of bytes.
+The output is typically a 'digest' that is unique to each unique input.

+    Hash functions are commonly used in computer security for tasks such as digital signatures and password hashing.
+They are designed to be fast and efficient, while also being resistant to attacks such as collisions and pre-image attacks.

+    Some common cryptographic hash functions include MD5, SHA-1, and SHA-256.
+These functions are widely used in various security applications, including SSL/TLS, PGP, and IPsec.

+    Cryptographic hash functions are an essential tool in modern computer security, and they play a crucial role in protecting sensitive data and ensuring the integrity of digital communications.

+## Encryption / Decryption

+    Plaint text: The original message or data that is to be encrypted.
+    Cipher text: The encrypted message or data that is produced by the encryption algorithm.
+    Key: A secret value that is used by the encryption algorithm to encrypt and decrypt the message.
+    Key Size: The length of the key, which determines the strength of the encryption algorithm.

+### Encryption Algorithms:

+    Symmetric Key Encryption: Uses a single key for both encryption and decryption.
+Examples include DES, AES, and Blowfish.
+    Asymmetric Key Encryption: Uses a pair of keys (public and private) for encryption and decryption.
+Examples include RSA, DSA, and ECC.